AnshikaMahajan8287/Banking-System/README.md

   <br>
 <li>InterestRewardsAcc: A subclass of BankAccount that adds a 5% interest on deposits.</li>
   <br>
-<li></li>SavingsAcc: A subclass of InterestRewardsAcc that applies a 5-unit fee on withdrawals.</ul>
+<li>SavingsAcc: A subclass of InterestRewardsAcc that applies a 5-unit fee on withdrawals.</li>
 </ul>